 It can definitely be argued that The Phantom of the Opera story is the biggest example of the horror of celebrity, as it intertwines both the obsession and desperation/fear of success aspects.
 Dario Argento’s Opera totally updates and contemporizes this tale into an obsession-driven giallo about a killer who feels a kinship with his target, killing for her to gain success within the show, but also forcing her to watch each murder by taping needles under her eyelids.

 Argento’s other movie about the dark side of being famous plays a little bit closer to Misery, although in a very Argento-esque way.
 This is about a successful horror author called in to track a killer who is taking direct inspiration from the author’s works.
-People are dying the exact same way they died in the books, with pages from the books stuffed into their mouths.
+People are dying the exact same way they died in the books, with pages from the books stuffed in their mouths.
 It’s one of the most unsettling ideas any horror writer can think of, the notion that someone may take this kind of inspiration from your work.

-Audition is an interesting one to include on this list because neither of the two main characters are much involved with the industry at all.
-All of the film stuff happens totally on the periphery.
+Audition is an interesting one to include on this list because neither of the two main characters are much involved with the industry.
+All of the film stuff happens on the periphery.
 He doesn’t care about making a movie, he’s holding auditions to find a future wife.
 She’s looking to find an obsession—and she does.
 It spirals into a nightmare that the poor guy really should have seen coming.
 Even though the film is not the focus, it’s keenly centered on the dishonesty and illusion of the industry as a whole.

 Shadow of the Vampire